MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

    :::image type="content" source="media/relationship-path.png" alt-text="Potential relationship path when creating a rule based on an entity mapped to the unified customer entity.":::

 1. If you have multiple conditions in a rule, choose which logical operator connects them.
    - **AND** operator: All conditions must be met to include a record in the segment.
-This option is most useful when you define conditions across different entities.
+Use this option when you define conditions across different entities.
    - **OR** operator: Either one of the conditions must be met to include a record in the segment.
-This option is most useful when you define multiple conditions for the same entity.
+Use this option when you define multiple conditions for the same entity.

    :::image type="content" source="media/segmentation-either-condition.png" alt-text="Rule with two AND conditions.":::

    When using the OR operator, all conditions must be based on entities included in the relationship path.

-   - To create different sets of customer records, create multiple rules.
+1. To create different sets of customer records, create multiple rules.
 To include the customers required for your business case, combine groups.
-To create a new rule, select **Add rule**.
 Specifically, if you can't include an entity in a rule because of the specified relationship path, create a new rule to choose attributes from it.

       :::image type="content" source="media/segment-rule-grouping.png" alt-text="Add a new rule to a segment and choose the set operator.":::

+   1. Select **Add rule**.
-   - Select one of the set operators: **Union**, **Intersect**, or **Except**.
+   1. Select one of the set operators: **Union**, **Intersect**, or **Except**.

       - **Union** unites the two groups.
       - **Intersect** overlaps the two groups.
 Only data that *is common* to both groups remains in the unified group.
       - **Except** combines the two groups.
 Only data in group A that *is not common* to data in group B is kept.

-1. By default, segments generate the output entity containing all attributes of customer profiles that match the defined filters.
-If a segment is based on other entities than the *Customer* entity, you can add more attributes from these entities to the output entity.
-Select **Project attributes** to choose the attributes that will be appended to the output entity.
+1. By default, the output entity will automatically contain all attributes of customer profiles that match the defined filters.
+If a segment is based on other entities than the *Customer* entity, select **Project attributes** to add more attributes from these entities to the output entity.

    > [!IMPORTANT]
    > For segments based on business accounts, details of one or more contacts of each account from the *ContactProfile* entity must be included in the segment to allow that segment to be activated or exported to destinations that require contact information.
 For more information about the *ContactProfile* entity, see [Semantic mappings](semantic-mappings.md).